Chau999/chau999.github.io/index.md

 </style>

 <p align="justify" style="color:darkblue;">🚨🚨 PhD Opportunities: Interested in bringing in epistemic intelligence to machine learning systems?
-I have several openings for PhD students to start in Jan/Aug 2026 to be based in Singapore and are looking for candidates with a strong mathematical, statistical, or machine learning background.
+I have several openings for PhD students to start in Aug 2026 to be based in Singapore and are looking for candidates with a strong mathematical, statistical, or machine learning background.
 More details can be found <a href="https://chau999.github. io/group/">here</a>.</p>